Anglo Engineering Concepts – Back to Systems Thinking

 - Government buys the designs outright and either completes the development of the designs in-house and raises a competitive procurement for primes or manufacturers to bid for the production contract, or raises a competitive procurement for a development and production contract.
 This would be similar to the process used on Establishment designed products.
-The Government having purchased the designs owns the IP and may change production supplier as needed.
+The Government has purchased the designs owns the IP and may change production supplier as needed.
 The support contract need not rest with the manufacturer and might be competed separately.
 This gives the Authority the greatest contractual freedom over the course of the equipment service life.

-- Government sets up a collaborative design team, containing Authority, Government Scientist, Army and Industry personnel all performing tasks necessary for the designs to reach maturity.
+- Government sets up a collaborative design team, containing Authority, Government scientists, Army and Industry personnel all performing tasks necessary for the designs to reach maturity.
 Somewhat similar to recreating the Establishments function, except with the use of Industry players in completing the designs the IP would need to be shared or purchased.
 If the latter, this would need declaring at the start of the project so that contributing businesses knew from the outset that whatever they embody in the design would cease to be their IP at the end.

-- Industry adopts the designs either by collaborative development or simply by purchase of the designs by a company of the stature the Authority is prepared to contract, thereafter developing the designs under its own R&D budget.
+- Industry adopts the designs either by collaborative development or simply by the purchase of the designs by a company of the stature the Authority is prepared to contract, thereafter developing the designs under its own R&D budget.
 The resulting vehicles would be COTS for future competitive procurements; should the Authority choose to buy them, the IP would remain firmly within the company’s ownership.